Active Directory Domain Controllers

 SYSVOL/NETLOGON and mapped network drives over the tunnel.

-The setup has three parts: expose the DC as an Asset, point split DNS for the AD domain at it, and — easily overlooked — add the AD domain name itself to the asset's DNS Names.
+The setup has a few parts: expose the DC as an Asset, make sure its DNS Server listens on the tunnel IP, point split DNS for the AD domain at it, and — easily overlooked — add the AD domain name itself to the asset's DNS Names.

 1. Expose the Domain Controller as an Asset